tjcchen/rabbitMQ/README.md

 ## Introduction

-RabbitMQ is a robust, open-source message broker (消息代理) that implements the Advanced Message Queuing Protocol (AMQP).
+RabbitMQ is a robust, open-source message broker that implements the Advanced Message Queuing Protocol (AMQP).
 It serves as an intermediary for messaging, allowing applications to communicate through message passing rather than direct connections.

 ## What is RabbitMQ?